RakshithKothuru/RakshithKothuru/README.md

 ---

 ### 👨‍💻 About Me
 - 🎓 Student in **Electronics and Communication Engineering at MNNIT Allahabad** with a passion for **SOC Design and Verification**
+- 💡 Strong at **Verilog/SystemVerilog RTL coding, Microarchitecture design, IC Design, Timing Analysis**
 - 🌱 Learning **ASIC, SystemVerilog and UVM**
 - 🏗️ Projects: **32-bit 5-Stage Pipelined RISC-V Processor, Systolic Array Accelerator, Asynchronous FIFO, GCD Accelerator**
-- 💡 Strong in **HDL/HVL, RTL Design, Verification Fundamentals**
-- 💬 Ask me about **Verilog, SystemVerilog, RTL, STA, SoC Verification**
 - 📫 How to reach me: **rakshithkothuru@gmail.com**

 ---